quelle¶

 What it does¶

-- Fallback chain over open sources.
-OpenAlex is primary; Crossref enriches the DOI-authoritative fields; Semantic Scholar fills citation graph gaps; arXiv covers preprints; Unpaywall resolves DOIs to open-access PDF URLs.
+- Fallback chains over open sources.
+Articles walk OpenAlex → Crossref → Semantic Scholar (with arXiv covering preprints and Unpaywall resolving DOIs to open-access PDF URLs).
+Books walk Open Library → Google Books → BnF → OpenAlex.
 Fetches merge cleanly — the CLI normalises the shape regardless of which source answered.

-quelle cache stats/list/show/clearinspect and manage it. - PDF download chain.
+quelle cache list/show/clearinspect and manage it. - PDF download chain.

---download-pdftries OpenAlex → arXiv → Unpaywall in order, with content-type and size validation. arXiv's 1-req-per-3s rate limit is enforced globally via a module-level lock so parallel calls stay polite. - Scriptable.
+--download-pdftries OpenAlex → arXiv → Unpaywall in order, with content-type and size validation. arXiv's 1-req-per-3s rate limit and Unpaywall's 100 ms inter-call interval are enforced globally via module-level locks so parallel calls stay polite. - Scriptable.
 All commands take

---json, exit codes map to an error hierarchy (1 user error, 2 source error, 3 network, 4 internal), and the whole thing is designed to pipe into notes workflows or reference managers.
+--json, exit codes map to an error hierarchy (1 user/not-found, 2 network, 3 cache, 4 config), and the whole thing is designed to pipe into notes workflows or reference managers.

 Why quelle¶